 Conclusion and recommendations

-Focus on market-oriented extension services and production oriented requires that the mandate of the extension officer should not be limited to promoting increased productivity and production.
+Focus on market-oriented extension services and production oriented requires the mandate of the extension officer should not be limited to promote productivity and production.
 It should also include provision of marketing knowledge support services to rural households to earn better income from farming activities.
 Building marketing capacity of farmers goes hand-in-hand with promotion of appropriate production technologies and practices.
-The study come to recommend that farmers should be established community bases association (CBA) to serve themselves and catalyzing farmers as an agripreneur and enables them to get high revenue.
+The study recommend that farmers should be established community bases association (CBA) to serve themselves and catalyzing farmers as an agripreneur and enables them to get high revenue.

 COMPETING INTERESTS DISCLAIMER: